kvesteri/sqlalchemy-continuum/docs/queries.rst

 ::

-    session.query(ArticleHistory).filter_by(transaction_id=33)
+    session.query(ArticleVersion).filter_by(transaction_id=33)

 Querying for transactions, at which entities of a given class changed
 ---------------------------------------------------------------------

 In this example we find all transactions which affected any instance of 'Article' model.
+This query needs the TransactionChangesPlugin.

 ::